hazama-yuinyan/picopico_sequencer/README.md

   * A visual representation in piano roll
   * Total of 6 types of "primitive" sound waves
   * The potential of generating any type of sound
+  * Saving edited files to LocalStorage, the server or the local system
+  * Opening files from LocalStorage, the server or the local system
   * MML editing with GUI(not yet implemented)

 ## How to run the program